stvp/rollbar/README.md

   result, err := DoSomething()
   if err != nil {
+    // Error reporting
     rollbar.Error(rollbar.ERR, err)
   }

+  // Message reporting
   rollbar.Message("info", "Message body goes here")

-  rollbar.Wait()
+  // Block until all queued messages are sent to Rollbar.
+  // You can do this in a defer() if needed. rollbar.Wait()
 }
 ```